german-one/termproc/README.md

 <br>

 ### **Search procedure:**
+This is a brief explanation of how searching is implemented in the source codes.
 1. Determine the handle to the console window.
 2. Try to get its icon.
    - If we got a valid handle then our application is running in a Conhost window, and we return the PID of the process for which the window has been created.
 (The Windows API is special-cased to handle the hosted process as owner of the window rather than the Conhost process itself.)